carbeer/distributed_algorithms/33/README.md

 # Distributed Algorithms - Project 1 - Team 33

-## TODO
-- clean_up files and prepare submission
-- clean up the prints of the program
-- update Makefile with new structure of files

 ## Description
 Project realised during the Autommn semester of 2018-2019, for the class of Distributed Algorithms (taught by M.Gerraoui) during our Master at EPFL.